mehrantsi/MSAP-1/README.md

 MSAP-2 will include:

-1. MMU to enable RAM segmentation and support up to 2KB of RAM
+1. MMU to enable RAM segmentation and support for up to 2KB of RAM
 2. More control signals by multiplexing the signals that are never enabled together
-3. Better ALU with more advanceds operations
+3. Better ALU, supporting more operations
-4. Interrupts
+4. Interrupt support
-5. Stacks
+5. Stack support

 ## Clock Module